augustepoiroux/cypridict/README.md

 # cyheap - A Whirlwind Tutorial of Cython

-cyheap, a python extension of [minimum heap](http://en.wikipedia.org/wiki/Binary_heap), is originally implemented by C and wrapped to a python extension by Cython.
+cyheap, a python extension of [maximum heap](http://en.wikipedia.org/wiki/Binary_heap), is originally implemented by C and wrapped to a python extension by Cython.

 ## Introduction

 This project is intended to be a tutorial regarding HOWTO wrap a C library by Cython to be a efficient python extension.

-cyheap consists of three parts, the minimum heap dynamic library(implemented in C), its python extension(wrapped by Cython), and the related benchmark applications.
+cyheap consists of three parts, the maximum heap dynamic library(implemented in C), its python extension(wrapped by Cython), and the related benchmark applications.
 In addition to the [official tutorial](http://docs.cython.org/src/userguide/tutorial.html), it serves as a moderate example to show how to wrap a C library by Cython, e.g. how to define structures, functions, python extension and take advantage of C libraries.

 Through introducing compile-time type information and wrapping the C library by Cython, under the same benchmark environment, cyheap is 40+ times faster than